What exactly is Tesla Powerwall?

 • Performance that is unmatched by traditional batteries

-• Not even 50% of the old batteries‘ reserves, but 100 percent, all reserves can be used.
+• Not all of the legacy batteries reserve, but 100 percent, all reserves can be utilized.

-• Unlimited cycles, 10 years of assurance (web/cell connected), and the longest-lasting life expectancy.
+• Unlimited cycles, a 10-year guarantee (web/cell connected), and the longest-lasting life duration.

-• The most intuitive and intelligent software that is available (that is constantly up-to-date).
+• The most intuitive and intelligent software on the market (that is constantly up-to-date).

 Solar System Manufacturing and Installation Facility